willboyle18/willboyle18/README.md

 ---

-⚡ *Fun fact*: I’m working on playing through a massive gaming backlog (Elden Ring, Persona, Final Fantasy, and more), ask me about it!
+⚡ *Fun fact*: I’m working on playing through a massive gaming backlog (Elden Ring, Persona, Final Fantasy 7, and more) and creating an app to keep track of it, ask me about it!